Is this your first PLS license?

 Before renewing your land surveying license every two years, you must complete 30 hours of continuing education.
 For land surveyors that are also licensed engineers, the 30 hours must include 10 hours related to land surveying and 10 hours related to engineering.
 If you are a NCEES record holder, you can maintain your continuing education records, free of charge, via your MyNCEES account.
 If you are ever audited, Nevada can access your NCEES continuing education records to confirm compliance.

-If your home state has mandatory continuing education, when you renew your Nevada license, just send us proof of your current license and that will satisfy the Nevada continuing education reporting requirement.
+If your state, where you reside and are licensed, has mandatory continuing education, when you renew your Nevada license, just send us proof of your current license and that will satisfy the Nevada continuing education reporting requirement.

 It's the law!